Mufasa/Commando/ReadMe.txt

           - Numeric (allows decimal, hexadecimal, binary, octal integers)
      - Ability to specify positional arguments

-Every option is defined by a method whose name either starts with "get" or "is".
+Every option annotated with a @option or @positional decorator.
+The decorated methods must have a name that starts with either "get" or "is".
 Methods that start with "is" represent boolean options. "is" methods will return True if that option was specified, and will return False otherwise.